Understanding heat transfer oil

 Application-specific needs also influence fluid choice.
 For instance, manufacturers in food, beverage and pharmaceutical industries should use a certified food-grade thermal oil to meet regulatory standards.

-The light ends are either drained automatically or manually from the system.
 During the process, the system is not open to the atmosphere as a hot expansion tank would be, which protects the oil against oxidation ageing.

 Thermal fluid analysis measures a specific range of fluid parameters including total acid number (TAN) and carbon residue data.
 If any suspended material in a heat transfer oil reaches over five per cent of the total system volume, the fluid is no longer suitable for use.

-While specific legislation varies by region, employers generally have a legal and ethical responsibility to assess risk, implement safety controls and maintain through documentation.
-In the UK and Europe, for example, regulations like the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) of 2002 and the Explosive Atmosphere Directive (ATEX 137) are mandatory requirements for minimising safety risks and protecting workers from fire and explosion where flammable or explosive materials, such as thermal oils, are present.
+In the UK and Europe, regulations like the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) of 2002 and the Explosive Atmosphere Directive (ATEX 137) are mandatory requirements for protecting workers from flammable or explosive materials like thermal oils.

+Employers have a legal obligation to not only comply with this legislation but to prepare and maintain documentary evidence.
 Similar standards exist globally.
 It’s essential to consult local safety authorities or regulatory bodies to understand and comply with applicable requirements in your region.

 Manufacturers can work with thermal oil suppliers to implement an effective preventative maintenance programme.